leagman1/vcl-info-site/README.md

 Ontop of season-specific files, there's one "match-results.json" or "match-results.csv" per finished match in every match folder.
 "match-results.csv" are results files in the form that Guglimugli defined.

+### Adding a new player to master data
+1. Open data/players.json
+2. Search the file to make sure the player is not in the list yet
+3. Add a new entry at the bottom of the list with the following properties:
+    - "id": [Number, new player ID, unique]
+    - "name": [String]

+### Adding a new map to master data
+1. Open data/maps.json
+2. Search the file to make sure the map is not in the list yet
+3. Add a new entry at the bottom of the list with the following properties:
+    - "id": [Number, new map ID, unique],
+    - "name": [String],
+    - "creator": [String],
+    - "portedBy": [Number, player ID from players.json],
+    - "image": [String, filename of the thumbnail in public/img],
+    - "source": [String, URL to download location, i.e. vertex.mod.io]

 ### Creating a new season
 To create a new season, follow these steps: